Menu

 4. Summarise topics of this lesson with a wider class discussion of the question:

-Do you trust the news in traditional media?
+Do you trust the news offered by legacy media?

-5. For an in-depth case study of the media’s role in shaping common sense see “Hiroshima and Nagasaki: The Damage and the Reporting” in 70 Years of the Bomb.
+5. For an in-depth case study of the media’s role in shaping common sense see “Hiroshima and Nagasaki: The Damage and the Reporting” in The PLEA: 70 Years of the Bomb.

 Traditional Media and Political Coverage